jgaryi/E115_BirdWatchingApp/README.md

 An initial baseline of both the acoustic data and the LLM-RAG data was collected on [XXX].
 The data was scraped from the sources mentioned above using custom scripts, with some websites requiring logins for access.

 Over the course of several months, additional data may be incorporated into both the acoustic and LLM-RAG datasets.
-However, for the remote sensing model, deforestation data is typically updated once per year.
+However, for the remote sensing model, relevant information such as deforestation changes is typically updated once per year.

 Both the acoustic and LLM-RAG datasets are dynamic, with snapshots taken at specific intervals to capture full replacements of the data.
 As website authors may update or expand the data, these datasets are expected to evolve over time, with content updates occurring over several months.